How we use and collect private information

 We embed content from third-party websites such as YouTube or CodePen.
 These services may set cookies on your computer and this is outside our control.

 All computers have the ability to decline cookies.
 This can be done by activating the setting on your browser which enables you to decline the cookies.
 If you do not know how to do this, the links below set out information about how to change your browser settings for some of the most commonly used web browsers:

 What information we hold

-All purchases are processed by Gumroad, our ecommerce platform and we never have access to your credit card information.
+- All purchases are processed by our payment provider and we never have access to your credit card information.
 To comply with EU Digital VAT law, they may need to collect additional information about your location (through IP and/or billing address information).